getindata/gid-mdp-workshop/Session 1 - hands-on exercises.md

 Welcome to the **GetInData Modern Data Platform** workshop - `session #1`.
 In this introductory tutorial you will:
 - create your JupyterLab container hosted on Kubernetes - the personal workspace for data transformation project.
 - create your working repository in Gitlab (if not already created as part of homework)
-- navigate through Bigquery console and familiarize with data used during the workshop
+- navigate through BigQuery console and familiarize with data used during the workshop

-For today's exercises the target environment will be Google Cloud Platform's: `BigQuery`, `JupyterLab workspace` and `VSCode` as IDE.
+For today's exercises the target environment will be: `BigQuery & Looker Studio` (GCP), `JupyterLab workspace` with `VSCode` as IDE (on-premise).

 This tutorial uses our DataOps JupyterLab image jupyterhub-1.5.0.
 For more versions and images check out [our public repo](https://github.com/getindata/jupyter-images/tree/master/jupyterlab-dataops).